aaronjoseph/aaronjoseph/README.md

 - 🔭 I’m currently working with Kaleidofin !
 - 🌱 I’m currently learning everything related to Game Theory 🤣
 - 👯 I’m looking to collaborate with other Kagglers
-- 🥅 2020 Goals: Work on more Kaggle projects
+- 🥅 2020 Goals: Write more Medium Articles
 - ⚡ Fun fact: I love to play speed chess, forces me to think faster

 ### Connect with me: